-Do you want to know other natural sources of vitamin D that you should include in your daily diet to boost your vitamin D production?
+Do you want to know other natural sources of vitamin D in foods that you should include in your daily diet to boost your vitamin D production?
 Continue reading this entire article and then consider consuming more of these foods for good.

 Caviar is often added to your sushi and 100g serving of caviar offers about 232 IUs of D vitamin.

-This has a luscious taste and may be a wonderful appetizer for dieters in the world.
+This has a luscious taste and maybe a wonderful appetizer for dieters in the world.
 According to a study about caviar nutrition , caviar is a great source of vitamins and minerals such as vitamin A, B6 and K, selenium, iron, calcium, magnesium, folates, phosphorus, riboflavin, and pantothenic acid.

 Raw oysters have 320 IUs of this vitamin D for every 100 grams, accounting for 80% of your daily requirement for vitamin D. Moreover, oysters are also rich in vitamin B12, iron, zinc, manganese, copper, and selenium.
 Before consuming them, you should properly cook them to kill off the harmful bacteria in them.
 Besides, a note for you is that oysters are rich in cholesterol; therefore, you should consume them in moderation, especially if you have cardiovascular ailments.

 Read more: List of 10 Foods High in Uric Acid to Avoid